camdorazio/cryptocurrency/README.md

 - *Bitocin* is a digital currency that people use as a form of payment.
 People transfer *Bitcoin* to and from each other or hold the currency long-term as an asset with value.

 - *Ethereum* is a programmable blockchain that people can build software on top of to create products and services.
 Due to the decentralized property of the blockchain, the software developers and programmers can build onto *Ethereum* with the ultimate goal of decentralized finance (DeFi).
 The aim is for a movement to transform the current financial system into a more transparent and trustworthy system.

+- A good analogy would be that bitcoin is like iOS, and Ethereum is like Android (controlled vs open source).

 ## *Ethereum* speak - The basics <sup>6<sup>